Hi there! Here’s Noah Fang.

 If you’ve read About Me, then you already know that I’m-

-a design and user experience professional, interactive storytelling pilgrim and translator.
+a strategic design and user experience professional, interactive storytelling pilgrim and author.

 And I was-

-creative director, user experience manager, product manager, visual designer, editor, software developer & more.
+creative director, user experience manager, product manager, visual designer, editor, translator, software developer & more.

 Checking my LinkedIn profile is also a great start.